cghiaus/dm4bem_book/_sources/intro.md

 - Formulating the thermal load calculation as a control problem.
 - Obtaining thermal circuits of walls through spatial discretization.
 - Assembling thermal circuits.
-- Transforming thermal circuits into state representations.
+- Transforming thermal circuits into state-space representations.
 - Providing examples for nonlinear models and control algorithms.

 The workflow is presented in the Jupyter Notebook on [inputs and simulation](tutorials/pd05simulation.ipynb) (see section _Python script_ or [an example on GitHub](https://github.com/cghiaus/dm4bem_toy_model) for a synthesis of the workflow).